vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 *** =key1: ec33c2353b

 *** =instructions1
-Get the profit (or loss) for each movie, where possible.
+Get the title and profit or loss for each movie, where possible.
+Let's define the profit or loss as being the amount the movie made, less the amount the movie cost to make.
 *** =solution1
 ```{sql}
 SELECT title, gross - budget AS profit_or_loss